 Travel insurance plan does get affected by travel advisories designed for that particular country or city.
 There is a common misconception that insurance companies provide coverage for places that have travel warnings.

-If you are planning to visit a country or a place that is unstable or the government issues special advisories for that, contact the international travel insurance company and clear all your doubts before taking any insurance plan.
+If you are planning to visit a country or a place that is unstable or the government issues special advisories for that, contact the international travel medical insurance company and clear all your doubts before taking any insurance plan.

 I have an EHIC card.
 Therefore, I don’t need travel insurance